Sovereignty

 Sovereignty may be recognized even when the sovereign body possesses no territory or its territory is under partial or total occupation by another power.
 The Holy See was in this position between the annexation in 1870 of the Papal States by Italy and the signing of the Lateran Treaties in 1929, a 59-year period during which it was recognised as sovereign by many (mostly Roman Catholic) states despite possessing no territory – a situation resolved when the Lateran Treaties granted the Holy See sovereignty over the Vatican City.
 Another case, sui generis is the Sovereign Military Order of Malta, the third sovereign entity inside Italian territory (after San Marino and the Vatican City State) and the second inside the Italian capital (since in 1869 the Palazzo di Malta and the Villa Malta receive extraterritorial rights, in this way becoming the only "sovereign" territorial possessions of the modern Order), which is the last existing heir to one of several once militarily significant, crusader states of sovereign military orders.
 In 1607 its Grand masters were also made Reichsfürst (princes of the Holy Roman Empire) by the Holy Roman Emperor, granting them seats in the Reichstag, at the time the closest permanent equivalent to an UN-type general assembly; confirmed 1620.
 These sovereign rights were never deposed, only the territories were lost.
 Over 100 modern states maintain full diplomatic relations with the order,[55] and the UN awarded it observer status.[56]

 The governments-in-exile of many European states (for instance, Norway, Netherlands or Czechoslovakia) during the Second World War were regarded as sovereign despite their territories being under foreign occupation; their governance resumed as soon as the occupation had ended.
-The government of Kuwait was in a similar situation vis-à-vis the Iraqi occupation of its country during 1990–1991.[53]
-The government of Republic of China was recognized as sovereign over China from 1911 to 1971 despite that its mainland China territory became occupied by Communist Chinese forces since 1949.
-In 1971 it lost UN recognition to Chinese Communist-led People's Republic of China and its sovereign and political status as a state became disputed; therefore, it lost its ability to use "China" as its name and therefore became commonly known as Taiwan.
+The government of Kuwait was in a similar situation vis-à-vis the Iraqi occupation of its country during 1990–1991.[57]
+The government of Republic of China (ROC) was generally recognized as sovereign over China from 1911 to 1971 despite the 1949 victory of the Communists in the Chinese civil war and the retreat of the ROC to Taiwan.
+The ROC represented China at the United Nations until 1971, when the People's Republic of China obtained the UN seat.[58]: 228 The ROC political status as a state became increasingly disputed; it became commonly known as Taiwan.

 The International Committee of the Red Cross is commonly mistaken to be sovereign.
 It has been granted various degrees of special privileges and legal immunities in many countries, including Belgium, France, Switzerland,[59] Australia, Russia, South Korea, South Africa and the US, and soon in Ireland.
 The Committee is a private organisation governed by Swiss law.[60]